germayneng/kaggle-rainforest-connection-audio-2021/README.md

 This solution places at top 9%.
 However, I did manage to have a single model that reaches  `0.891`.
 More diversification might result in a better score.
 My implementations includes some of the following:

 1) random resized crop as augmentation
 2) custom channel attention layer + spatial attention layer + CNN blocks inspired by a winner from a similar competition.
+The model design can be found in `rainforest_audio/model.py`

 # Run